By Jessica Bubenheim, on 18 May 2021

 - Gain in depth knowledge of the market and your target audience.
-A good marketing plan always begins with a research phase that allow you to understand the situation and how you can respond to it.
+A good marketing plan always begins with a research phase that allow you to understand the situation your brand is in and how to respond to it.

-- Align digital marketing actions with the overall brand objectives, so that all company departments are rowing in the same direction.
+- Align digital marketing actions with the overall brand objectives so that all departments within the company are working toward the dame goals.